 Become more Agile through Kanban

-All this barely scratches the surface of the discussion of how Kanban can help you achieve agility.
+All this barely scratches the surface of the discussion of how and why using Kanban can help you achieve agility.
 However, I hope the question “Is Kanban Agile?” now seems redundant.
 The fundamental difference in the origin of Kanban and Agile should not be considered as important as the shared goal and the value they seek to deliver.

 Kanban enables adaptivity, nurtures improvement, allows teams to improve their efficiency, and gives visibility in projects and processes.
 It aims at agility as every other agile method or framework known, so you can safely say, the Kanban method paves the path towards being Agile.
-Even more, Kanban is built to help companies become resilient, meaning to stay competitive and adaptive in the long-term.
+Even more, Kanban is built to help companies become resilient, meaning to stay competitive and adaptive in the long term.

 At the end of the day, nobody should simply choose Kanban, Scrum, or something else, so they can say “I am doing Agile”.
 So do not focus on if Kanban is Agile or not.
 Focus on what you want to achieve and choose how to become more flexible and improve your agility based on clear goals and the challenges you want to overcome.

 (1) D. Anderson, A. Carmichael: Essential Kanban Condensed, 2016